 An overnight trip to Wahiba Sands desert is a must-have experience for any adventurous family exploring Oman.

 Overnight stay at Thousand Nights Desert Camp

-Like I said earlier, I would definitely recommend a night stay at a desert camp over just a dune bashing experience for a visit to the Wahiba Sands.
+Like I said earlier, I would definitely recommend a night stay at an Oman desert camp over just a dune bashing experience for a visit to the Wahiba Sands.
 Thousand Nights Desert Camp was everything it promised.
 The best part was its location, 40 km from the nearest town, it felt like we were off the grid.
 And no other camps nearby to crowd you out.

 The tents and beds were clean, the toilet was quite basic.
 The food, both at dinner and the breakfast spread was more than basic.
 But the warmth and hospitality of the staff shone through when after a 3-hour sandstorm, they worked hard to shift our dinner place to an indoor room and served it hot.
 The next morning, the open dining area had been cleaned in the early morning hours to have it ready for breakfast.

 This desert camp in Oman can arrange all sorts of activities – a visit to a local Bedouin family, dune bashing, camel ride, sunset or a sunrise excursion among others.
 The kids couldn’t get enough of the play area.
 There was a small pool but none of the guests could enjoy it that evening because of the storm.